brooklynrail/brooklynrail-platform/content/events/2023/06/reading-with-paul-maziar-and-lorraine-lupo.md

 ---
 title: Reading with Paul Maziar and Lorraine Lupo
 deck: Featuring Maziar and Lupo
-summary: "For the 141st Wednesday Poetry Reading, Paul Maziar and Lorraine join us for a reading and conversation. "
+summary: "For the 141st Wednesday Poetry Reading, Paul Maziar and Lorraine Lupo join us for a reading and conversation. "
 people:
+  - person: paul-maziar
   - person: lorraine-lupo
-  - person: paul-maziar
 date: 2023-06-28T13:00:00-0500
 end_date: 2023-06-28T14:30:00-0500
 series: 842